In this blog post I’ll teach you all about how to Disney Bound, what it is, and give you some inspiration.

 Going to a Disney Park as a group?
 Pick a Disney movie and Disneybound those characters!
 Group Disneybounds are a blast!

 It’s all in the accessories!
 Think hats, jewelry, headbands, sunglasses, purses, and mouse ears!
 Something as simple as a necklace can bring an entire Disneybound outfit together.

 Look in your closet first before you choose a character.
-You never know what pieces you already have to come up with some Disneybound inspiration.
+You never know what pieces you already have to help you come up with some Disneybounding ideas.

 Rock your Disneybound look with photos in front of a Disney Wall or 2.

 Get excited to DIY!
 I make mouse ears for many of my Disneybound outfits.
 I’ve also created some fun t-shirts and jewelry.
 Homemade items can really bring something special to your Disneybound outfit.